- 20 min

 Leave biscuits on the trays for 5 minutes and then move to a wire rack to cool completely.

-To make the icing – beat the butter in the bowl of an electric mixer until fluffy.
+Beat the butter in the bowl of an electric mixer until fluffy.
 Add the vanilla and 1 cup of icing sugar and beat on low until the icing sugar is mixed in.
 Add 2 tablespoons of milk and beat until smooth.
 Add the rest of the icing sugar and beat until light and fluffy.
 You may need more milk to make the icing spreadable.

 Divide the icing in half and add the colour to each half, plus rosewater essence in the pink icing.
 Lay a piece of plastic wrap on a flat surface and spoon the icing down the middle to form a log shape.
 Wrap up the icing and twist both ends tying a knot in one end.
 Repeat with the other colour then drop the two logs together, open end first, into a piping bag fitted with a star nozzle.